Canon 6D Mark II vs Nikon D90

 It is notable that the 6D Mark II has a microphone port, which is missing on the D90.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D90 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D90 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D90 was succeeded by the Nikon D7000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 6D Mark II and D90 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Nikon D90 Manual.

 So how do things add up?
 Is the Canon 6D Mark II better than the Nikon D90 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.